turtlepod/nokonoko/library/README.md

 * Use import for base CSS (NokoNoko).
 * No longer use genericons. create own "esicons".
 * Selective widget refresh (customizer) support.
+* Add f(x) Updater.
+* Add Customizer Control: Radio Image and use it for layout.

 **3.2.0 - 20.Mar.2016**